VoidXH/Cavern-Remote/README.md

 	- "Serve pages from" - set this to Cavern Remote's "web" folder.
 	- "CGI handlers" - set this to Cavern Remote's "handler.exe", like:
 	`.md=C:\Cavern Remote\handler\handler.exe;`
+2. Check your local IP (open a command prompt and use the `ipconfig` command and look for `IPv4 Address`) and port (in MPC-HC's Web Interface settings), and merge them like `<IPv4 address>:<port>`.
+This will be the web address that opens Cavern Remote in your browser or on your phone.
+Create a shortcut if it's convenient.
-2. Check all optional setup tasks, and do the ones you need.
+3. Check all optional setup tasks, and do the ones you need.

 ### Optional: run MPC-HC as admin
 For full functionality (keyboard, mouse, and Equalizer APO control), MPC-HC has